Dubuque event serves up turkeys, togetherness ahead of holiday

 “I am left alone during the holidays,” she said.
 “It is nice to sit down and have a meal with others.
 Eating with friends really makes me happy.”

-Denlinger was one of about 50 people who enjoyed a free meal this afternoon at the Multicultural Family Center, 1157 Central Ave.
+Denlinger was one of about 50 people who enjoyed a free meal Saturday at the Multicultural Family Center, 1157 Central Ave.

 The event was hosted by the Dubuque branch of the NAACP and Key City Pride.